TarikGul/raspberry-pi-node-speech-bot/README.md

 ## UPDATES

-First, I am considering naming this bot.
-So far the two names I have thought of are Merry, and Pippen.
-Both are characters from the Lord of the Rings, and both are excellent sidekicks.

-Second, Today I am deciding how I want to structure this bot, and if I want to do a class Inheritance structure, or pure functional.
-I am leaning more so on the side of pure functional, and letting a lot of the logic be seperate from eachother and accessed on command via speech.
-That means I would always have to have one process running/listening such as a webhook, but instead for a driver.
-I need to do more research on this `TODO`!!!
+I named the bot Cora

+So I just got the Python Wrapper setup architected and the subthread processing the audio in parrallel running.
+Currently, I also have the node portion for the bot running on a sub thread as well.
+The main python wrapper thread will always have the sub thread running as the main thread interacts with Cora.

+I need to setup the greeting bot, and the standard audio file folder, as well as the check for current User on boot.
+This will allow us to change user names, and keep track of the current user using the bot.

 ## General `TODO`

+X  ==> Completed
+NO ==> Not doing it anymore/Not a priority.

 [X]  Setup the Database for the Raspberry pi<br/>
 [X]  Connect Node application to DB<br/>
-[] Add Docker<br/>
+[NO] Add Docker<br/>
 []   Draw out Diagram on what Data I want to track and how I am going to store it<br/>
-[] Read about processing microphone speech into mp3.<br/>
+[X]  Read about processing microphone speech into mp3.<br/>
 [X]  In addition to the above, what speech to text tech I want to us (rev, google, watson)(Google cloud is the winner)<br/>
-[] Also do I want to use SSML as my speech format so I can make it more realistic<br/>
+[NO] Also do I want to use SSML as my speech format so I can make it more realistic<br/>
+[]   Build out aho corasick algorithm with word ranking algorithm I already built out a version of aho corasick in JS, but i need to implement it in Python<br/>
+[]   Create the standard geeting bot with a standard audio folder with cached responses.<br/>
+[]

 -- all valid things to get done this week along with everything else.